Senate Democrats face recruitment setback in bid to reclaim majority

 The source also pointed out that Castro’s decision not to run prevents a likely bruising primary battle with Air Force veteran MJ Hegar, who’s already in the race.

-The official also noted that GOP could see ugly primary fights in Kansas and Alabama, where Democratic incumbents will have a hard time holding on to seats in red-leaning states -- and that Republicans have yet to land top-tier recruits in the battleground states of New Hampshire and Michigan, to take on incumbent Democratic Sens.
+The official also noted that the GOP could see ugly primary fights in Kansas and Alabama, where Democratic incumbents will have a hard time holding on to seats in red-leaning states -- and that Republicans have yet to land top-tier recruits in the battleground states of New Hampshire and Michigan, to take on incumbent Democratic Sens.
 Jeanne Shaheen of New Hampshire and Gary Peters of Michigan.

-While enjoying a much more favorable map than in 2018, the Democrats path to retaking the majority remains narrow.
-They have to flip three seats if the party retakes the White House, or four if President Donald Trump’s re-elected.
+While enjoying a much more favorable map than in 2018, the Democrats' path to retaking the majority remains narrow.
+They have to flip three seats if the party retakes the White House, or four if President Trump’s re-elected.
 Only two GOP incumbents are running for re-election in states that Hillary Clinton captured in 2016.